-How Families May Support 5210 Healthy Children
+How Families May Support 5210 Healthy Military Children

-5210 Healthy Children is a community-wide plan to improve child health.
-It spreads a common message throughout children's communities, where families work, live, and play.
+5210 Healthy Military Children is a Military-wide plan to improve child health.
+It spreads a common message throughout children's communities: where families work, live, and play.
 The message represents four healthy behaviors children should achieve each day:

-5 or more servings of fruits and vegetables

-2 or fewer hours of recreational screen time+

-1 or more hours of physical activity

-O sweetened beverages

-† review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)
+5 or more servings of fruits and vegetables 2 or fewer hours of recreational screen time+ 1 or more hours of physical activity 0 sweetened beverages review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)

 Families play a critical role in child health because they influence children's behaviors and environment.
 The behaviors children learn and the environments in which they live may promote or be a challenge to good health.
-The resources assembled in this toolkit are designed to help families promote fruit and vegetable consumption, decrease screen time, increase physical activity, and decrease sweetened beverage intake during family time.
-The 5210 resources for other sectors (e.g., grocery stores and restaurants) also pertain to families and give sector-specific strategies to promote child health.
-Families should be engaged by 5210 Healthy Children to a high degree so that they become aware and may make use of the 5210 resources available throughout their communities.
+The resources assembled in this toolkit are designed to help families promote fruit and vegetable consumption, closely monitor and limit screen time, increase physical activity, and decrease sweetened beverage intake during family time.
+The 5210 resources for other sectors (e.g., commissaries and on-installation eateries) also pertain to families and give sectorspecific strategies to promote child health.
+Families should be engaged by 5210 Healthy Military Children to a high degree, so they become aware and may make use of the 5210 resources available throughout Military communities.